“Transgression”, American Illustration 38 Winner

 About “Beautiful African Woman”

-The series “Beautiful African Woman”, is a tribute to the woman whose inspiration is the artist’s mother.
+The series “Beautiful African Woman”, is a tribute inspired by the artist’s mother, an African, Muslim and Arab woman.
 Bakkali intends with this work “to leave the legacy of doing things normally, in total equality, feeling free.
 It is a colourful, enthusiastic and optimistic vision, with two key pillars, the technique and soul of the work, with which I also seek to refute stereotypes about Arab culture.
 It is fair and necessary for people to know that not everything is from one extreme or another, to give visibility to a free, demanding woman, owner of her own decisions and mistress of her own life”.
 The artist remembers how the protagonist of this work dressed trikini in the beach of Tangier in the 60s and 70s, and that did not respond more than to a normal circumstance.

 Breaking stereotypes, involutionism and vindicating the right of women to decide on their future, are the messages that move this series of digital illustrations.

-The work “Beautiful African Woman”, has obtained different recognitions from the different international media and institutions, having obtained the New Talent Award of the Artists of the World International Festival of Cannes (2018), the Silver Award of the prestigious publishing house Graphis in New York (2018) or the Circle Foundation for the Arts Award in Lyon (2019), among other distinctions.
-On the other hand, Bakkali’s work also seeks to break with the clichés that still exist about digital art and that, as the artist recalled in her lecture at the Antonio López Arts College last March, “digital art it is still very suspicious and that has been an important handicap that I have had to deal with throughout my career”.
-However, and according to Bakkali, “digital tools are another means to build bridges, to express the concerns of the soul and to describe the world around us”.
+The work “Beautiful African Woman”, has obtained different recognitions from the different international media, institutions and awards such as the New Talent Award of the Artists of the World International Festival of Cannes (2018), the Silver Award of the prestigious publishing house Graphis in New York (2018) or the Circle Foundation for the Arts Award in Lyon (2019), among other distinctions.